samueldsingh/data-engineering/interview_questions/15-oops.md

 **Class Variables:**

-A class variable is a variable that belongs to the class as a whole, rather than to instances (objects) of the class.
+- A class variable (also called static variables) is a variable that belongs to the class as a whole, rather than to instances (objects) of the class.
 It is shared among all instances of the class.
-Class variables are defined within the class but outside any instance methods.
+- Class variables are defined within the class but outside any instance methods.
+- As they are not bound to any instance of a class, they can be shared among all objects of a class.
+- Modifying a class variables affects all the objects instance at the same time.
+- Class variable can be used when working with shareable data, where we define class method, `cls` as the first parameter and we can access class parameters.

 Use Case of Class Variables:
 - **Shared Data:** Class variables are useful when you want to share data among all instances of a class.
 For example, you can use a class variable to keep track of the number of instances created for that class.